AICC/CMI-5_Spec_Current/cmi5_spec.md

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.

-* __Experience API (xAPI)__: A runtime data communication specification for learning content (AU) to send and receive data to a Learning Record Store (LRS).
-The xAPI specification referenced by this document is used to define the data transport and the data model.
+* __Experience API (xAPI)__: The IEEE 9274.1.1 xAPI 2.0 Standard.
+A runtime data communication specification for learning content (AU) to send and receive data to a Learning Record Store (LRS). xAPI is used to define the data transport and the data model.
+As far as requirements found in this document (other than the requirement of xAPI usage), the xAPI Specification 1.0.x is equivalent.

 * __Internationalized Resource Identifier (IRI)__: A unique identifier according to RFC 3987.
 The IRI might be an IRL.
 IRLs SHOULD be defined within a domain controlled by the person creating the IRL.
 Note that IRI’s in this spec MUST be fully qualified and not IRI References.